d2l-ai/d2l-en/chapter_convolutional-neural-networks/padding-and-strides.md

 is determined by the shape of the input and the shape of the convolution kernel window.

-In several cases we might want to incorporate particular techniques—padding and strides—regarding the size of the output:
+In several cases we might want to incorporate particular techniques---padding and strides, regarding the size of the output:

-* In general, since kernels generally have width and height greater than 1, that means that after applying many successive convolutions, we will wind up with an output that is much smaller than our input.
+* In general, since kernels generally have width and height greater than $1$, that means that after applying many successive convolutions, we will wind up with an output that is much smaller than our input.
-If we start with a 240x240 pixel image, 10 layers of 5x5 convolutions reduce the image to 200x200 pixels, slicing off 30% of the image and with it obliterating any interesting information on the boundaries of the original image. *Padding* handles this issue.
+If we start with a $240 \times 240$ pixel image, $10$ layers of $5 \times 5$ convolutions reduce the image to $200 \times 200$ pixels, slicing off $30 \%$ of the image and with it obliterating any interesting information on the boundaries of the original image. *Padding* handles this issue.
 * In some cases, we want to reduce the resolution drastically if say we find our original input resolution to be unweildy. *Strides* can help in these instances.

 ## Padding

-As described above, one tricky issue when applying convolutional layers is that losing pixels on the permimeter of our image.
+As described above, one tricky issue when applying convolutional layers is that losing pixels on the perimeter of our image.
 Since we typically use small kernels, for any given convolution, we might only lose a few pixels,